fedora-modularity/dependency-report/README.md

 This repository contains scripts to generate dependencies of the initial set of modules in F27.

+Modules are defined in the [modularity-modules](https://github.com/modularity-modules) space.
+The input is taken from the respective README.md files.

 ## Format

 Module dependencies are resolved for all architectures: `aarch64`, `armv7hl`, `i686`, `ppc64`, `ppc64le`, `s390x`, `x86_64`.
 There are many files with different levels of detail.
 Please see the example below for more info.